Creatine and Testosterone: The #1 Bodybuilding Supplement

 Is there anything else I need to know when using creatine?

-Answer: Yes, creatine as explained above increases cellular hydration, so your cells are using water more efficiently during the supplementation.
+Answer: Yes, creatine, as explained above, increases cellular hydration, so your cells are using water more efficiently during the supplementation.
 This means that you should drink plenty of water during the supplementation to avoid dehydration or water retention.

 And also taking too much creatine can be bad for the kidneys as they can’t function properly when the levels of creatine get out of whack.
-But this isn’t anything to be scared of, you can kill yourself by taking too much vitamins, water, or even food, it’s basically the same thing with creatine too.
+But this isn’t anything to be scared of, you can kill yourself by taking too many vitamins, water, or even food, it’s basically the same thing with creatine too.
 Take too much and the benefits will turn to negatives.